voltwin-dev/LOD-ML/ablation/README.md

 ## Effect of Learnable Bases🦕
 <p align="center"><img src="./images/ablation5.png"></p>
+> This improvement was consistent across Advection, Burgers, and Diffusion-Reaction equations, with some cases showing error reductions of over 70%.

 Similar to LOD training, you can modify `yaml` [config]().
 ```yaml
 # learnable bases